kreinholz/e15/independent-study/README.md

 ## Final Thoughts

-The **PHP-AI/PHP-ML** is an impressive library and proof-of-concept for performing Machine Learning in PHP, but perhaps it's not quite ready for integration with **Laravel** web apps (or deployment to the web in general).
-The memory requirements to run Machine Learning algorithms such as Support Vector Machines (which is what we used in the classification example) are more than we probably want running on a small web server.
+The **PHP-AI/PHP-ML** is an impressive library and proof-of-concept for performing Machine Learning in PHP, and relatively easy to integrate with **Laravel** web apps.
+However, we should be cognizant of the memory requirements to run Machine Learning algorithms such as Support Vector Machines (which is what we used in the classification example), which may be more than we want running on a small web server.

 All of the official examples provided with the library are for command line PHP scripts.
 As an experiment, I created a command line PHP script in the same directory as our `ClassifierController`.
 If you want to try the same, create the following file: